tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 This "auto creation" of global properties is a feature you probably don't want to use in your code, but you need to be aware of it because it can cause quirky behavior in your programs depending on how you "id" your elements.

 ## XI. <a id="section11"></a>Review Questions
+1. What "super power" does a function have that a regular JavaScript object does not?
 1. What is the default return value of a function that does not have a `return` keyword?
 1. What is a *block*?
 1. Define *scope*